jjermann/dicedensity/COMBATANT.md

     )
 ```

-By default the damage density is set to `Combatant.defaultDamageDensity`.
+By default the damage density for `Combatant` is set to `Combatant.defaultDamageDensity`.
-The damage density from the example above is also available in `Combatant.dndDamageDensity`.
+The damage density from the example above is also available in `Combatant.dndDamageDensity`
+and is the default damage density for `DndCombatant`.

 Example:
 ```python3